 Two-part repair ring

 Steel flanges attached to plastic hubs can rust away.
-The easiest solution is a two-part ring that locks onto the plastic just like the old one.
+The easiest solution for how to install toilet is a two-part ring that locks onto the plastic just like the old one.
 To cut away the old flange, use a hacksaw blade or an angle grinder with a metal-cutting wheel.
 The repair flange is available at some home centers, at plumbing supply stores or online (search for “bay flange”).